oliverheisel/Lakezone_Geofence/README.md

 The Lakezone Geofence project not only facilitates adherence to regulations but also streamlines operational workflows for boat operators and enhances safety measures, ultimately contributing to a more secure and harmonious recreational and professional boating environment.

 ## 4. How does it work?
+To replicate the project, the following 3 tasks must be carried out:

 ### 4.1 Create the map
 1. Open QGIS and import the base file "BASEMAP_Swisstopo_Lakes_WGS84.geojson"